17 Pros And Cons Of Owning Storage Units

 9) Less problems

-Typically as a storage unit owner, you wouldn’t have the traditional tenant problems that you’d have as a single family or multifamily owner.
+Typically as a storage unit owner, you wouldn’t have tenant problems that you’d have as an owner of single-family homes or apartment complexes.

 Also, storage units have lower overall maintenance costs as well.